AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 - This flag will both:
     - Add a template Jupyter notebook to your module
       - To instead add a template Python script, use `--use-python`
-    - Initialize an conda environment for your module
+    - Initialize a conda environment for your module
       - The conda environment will be named `openscpca-<module name>`
         - For example, if you name your module `celltype-ewings`, its conda environment will be named `openscpca-celltype-ewings`
+      - The conda environment will include an installation of Jupyter that you will be able to launch with the `jupyter lab` command when the environment is active.

 You can use this flag as: